 "White Knight", "Station Break" and "Backseat Driver", as well as Moby's James Bond Theme.

-Harsher in Hindsight: In Carver's introduction scene, one of his reporters announces "riots in Paris" and "floods in Pakistan".
+Harsher in Hindsight: In Carver's introduction scene, one of his reporters announces "floods in Pakistan, riots in Paris, and a plane crash in California."
 In 2005, hundreds of youths from low-income Parisian suburbs rioted for a month after two kids accidentally electrocuted themselves in a transformer while trying to hide from the police.
 In July 2010, Pakistan was devastated by one of the worst floods in history, killing nearly 2,000 people.
 Then in July 2013, Asiana Airlines Flight 214 crashed in San Francisco.

 So Okay, It's Average: It generally has a reputation of being "that mediocre/okayish Bond movie after GoldenEye."
-It still has its defenders, though, one reason many rise to its defense is the car—after the Bait and Switch of the unused gadgets in Goldeneye, fans were owed an epic car chase, and we certainly got it.
+It still has its defenders, though, one reason many rise to its defense is the car—after the Bait-and-Switch of the unused gadgets in GoldenEye, fans were owed an epic car chase, and they certainly got it.

 The Uncanny Valley circuit board girl in the opening credits.
 Mid-90s CGI was not quite up to it yet.